Long Branch Rifle Ranges, Long Branch Aerodrome, Long Branch Racetrack: What do they have in common?

 Archaeological remains of Samuel Smith homestead site

-Most of the archaeological remains of the homestead have remained in place under the school grounds of the former Parkview School – currently known as St. Josaphat Catholic School.
-The colonel’s house was located in what is now an open space, just south of where a baseball backstop now stands, close to some townhouses at the northeast corner of the school grounds.
+Most of the archaeological remains of the homestead have remained in place under the school grounds of the former Parkview School – currently known as l’École élémentaire Micheline-Saint-Cyr (previously also known as St. Josaphat Catholic School and before that, as Parkview School).
+The colonel’s house was located in what is now an open space, just south of where a baseball backstop stood until recently, close to some townhouses at the northeast corner of the school grounds.

 The colonel’s house was in continuous use for about 152 years from 1797 until around 1949, before the house was demolished in 1955.
 The site of the house was thoroughly razed – cleared out by a bulldozer – to the extent that little archaeological evidence of the existence of the building remains.

 Dena Doroszenko, an archaeologist, did a preliminary archaeological dig at the Parkview site in 1984.
-She has suggested that the artifacts from the building may have ended up in the embankment that was built up in an area of the school grounds located immediately to the north of the above-noted baseball backstop.
+She has suggested that the artifacts from the building may have ended up in the embankment that was built up in an area of the school grounds located immediately to the north of a baseball backstop that used to be in place at the school grounds until recently.

 2. Keeping Parkview School in public hands